Neutrino Magnetic Moments Meet Precision $N_{\rm eff}$ Measurements: Introduction

 Future CMB experiments such as CMB-S4~\cite{CMB-S4:2016ple}, SPT-3G~\cite{SPT-3G:2014dbx}, and Simons Observatory~\cite{SimonsObservatory:2019qwx} will be able to improve the measurement of $N_{\rm eff}$ substantially.
 This will allow for a robust test of various new physics that could potentially modify $N_{\rm eff}$~\cite{Boehm:2012gr,Kamada:2015era,deSalas:2016ztq,Kamada:2018zxi,Huang:2017egl,Escudero:2018mvt,Borah:2018gjk,Depta:2019lbe,Escudero:2020dfa,Abazajian:2019oqj,Luo:2020sho,Borah:2020boy,Adshead:2020ekg, Luo:2020fdt,Hufnagel:2021pso,Li:2021okx}.
 In this work, we present a timely investigation into the cosmological constraints on NMM and find that future $N_{\rm eff}$ measurements will be able to probe $\mu_{\nu}$ down to a level lower than the XENONnT and LZ bounds and comparable to the astrophysical one.

 Our work contains a careful calculation of the chirality-flipping rate, which was not treated consistently when an infrared (IR) divergence is involved in previous studies~\cite{Morgan:1981zy,Elmfors:1997tt,Ayala:1999xn}.
 In Ref.~\cite{Morgan:1981zy}, the chirality-flipping rate was obtained from a straightforward computation with a naive cut for the momentum transfer and the result exhibited a logarithmic dependence on the cut.
-In Ref.~\cite{Elmfors:1997tt}, the authors computed the rate in the real-time formalism of thermal quantum field theory (QFT), with a resummed photon propagator in the Hard-Thermal-Loop (HTL) approximation~\cite{Bellac1996,Thoma:2000dc}, but the imaginary part of the neutrino self-energy is timed-ordered rather than retarded\footnote{It is now known that the imaginary part of self-energy calculated in the imaginary-time formalism of thermal QFT is equivalent to that obtained with retarded self-energy in the real-time formalism~\cite{Thoma:2000dc,Laine:2016hma}.}.
-Later in Ref.~\cite{Ayala:1999xn}, the chirality-flipping rate was computed with a retarded loop amplitude and a momentum-cut approach was used to separate the hard- and soft-momentum transfers~\cite{Braaten:1991dd}.
+In Ref.~\cite{Elmfors:1997tt}, the authors computed the rate in the real-time formalism of thermal quantum field theory (QFT), with a resummed photon propagator in the Hard-Thermal-Loop (HTL) approximation~\cite{Thoma:2000dc,Bellac2000}, but the imaginary part of the neutrino self-energy is time-ordered rather than retarded\footnote{It is known that the imaginary part of self-energy calculated in the imaginary-time formalism of thermal QFT is equivalent to that obtained with retarded self-energy in the real-time formalism~\cite{Thoma:2000dc,Laine:2016hma}.
+In Ref.~\cite{Elmfors:1997tt}, the authors used a time-ordered amplitude as claimed in Eq.~(4.2).
+However, we will show in Appendix~\ref{sec:check} that it is in fact a retarded amplitude. }.
+Later in Ref.~\cite{Ayala:1999xn}, the chirality-flipping rate was computed with a retarded loop amplitude under the HTL approximation~\cite{Thoma:2000dc,Bellac2000}, and a momentum-cut approach was used to separate the hard- and soft-momentum transfers~\cite{Braaten:1991dd}.
 These different treatments are one of the reasons that lead to the different upper bounds of $\mu_\nu$ mentioned above.

 In our more elaborated computation of the chirality-flipping rate, we adopt the real-time formalism of thermal QFT and take into account the resummed photon propagator with the damping rate not limited to the HTL approximation.
 We present the master integral for the collision rate that automatically contains contributions of both photon-mediated scattering processes and plasmon decay $\gamma^*\to \bar\nu_L+\nu_R$.
 Since the separation of hard- and soft-momentum contributions is known to be nontrivial~\cite{Ayala:1999xn,Besak:2012qm}, we will follow a numerical approach to compute the master integral, which allows us to obtain the collision rate more efficiently.
 Our calculation is focused on the Dirac neutrino case, but the collision rate computed in this work can be readily applied to Majorana neutrinos.